 The Fourteenth Amendment recognizes “all persons born or naturalized in the United States” as citizens.
 The naturalization process is thorough.
-Having a citizenship lawyer by your side helps ensure a smooth transition from immigrant to American.
+Having a citizenship lawyer by your side helps ensure a smooth transition from noncitizen to American.

 Our citizenship attorneys help you file the citizenship application, ensure you understand the process and prepare you for your interview with a U.S. Citizenship and Immigration Services (USCIS) officer.

-Although the process might be slightly different for each path, most people seeking citizenship complete include the following steps:
+Although the process might be slightly different for each path, most people seeking citizenship complete the following steps:

 Children under 18 who are lawful permanent residents become U.S. citizens automatically when their parents complete the naturalization process.

 If one or both of your parents are U.S. citizens, you may obtain citizenship at birth and after birth but before 18.
-There are different guidelines for children of U.S. citizens who live inside or outside the country.
+There are different guidelines for children of U.S. citizens who live inside or outside the country:

 The USCIS office may require biometrics as part of your naturalization process.
 If you use the facial ID security option on your cell phone, you are already familiar with biometrics.
 You will receive an appointment with the date, location, and time for a biometric appointment.